 Finish: Medium with fruity and pastry notes but continuous with spearmint and eucalyptus.
 I almost can expect that cooling effect of a glass of water after this.

 Overall: I am an ex-bourbon cask Scotch guy, I am all for older aging in refill casks and on top of all I love ex-bourbon matured Glengoyne spirit.
-So, there is nothing not to like in this whisky for me but I have to say that it also won't probably knock your socks off necessarily.
+So, there is nothing not to like in this whisky for me but I have to say that it might not be very impressive for you.
 I am very glad that I have a bottle, I will enjoy drinking every drop of it and it is absolutely mental that K&L is selling this now for $100.
 Just saying...